 The partners in a publicly traded partnership aren't subject to tax on their distributive shares of partnership income.
-A publicly traded partnership taxed as a corporation must file Form OR-20 if doing business in Oregon, or Form OR-20-INC if not doing business in Oregon but the publicly traded partnership is receiving Oregon-source income.
+A publicly traded partnership taxed as a corporation must file Form OR-20 if doing business in Oregon, or Form OR-20-INC if not doing business in Oregon but is receiving Oregon-source income.